 - The home must be built in compliance with the Federal Manufactured Home Construction and Safety Standards that were established June 15, 1976, as amended and in force at the time the home is manufactured and any additional requirements that are found in HUD regulations at 24 C.F.R.
-Part 3280.
-Compliance may be evidenced as follows: - The presence of both a HUD Data Plate and the HUD Certification Label (aka the HUD "seal" or "tag") - An alternative to the HUD Certification Label is a verification letter that provides the same information which may be available from one of the following: - The Institute for Building Technology and Safety (IBTS), or - The In-Plant Primary Inspection Agency (IPIA), or - The manufacturer of the manufactured home
+Part 3280. - Existing Construction: Compliance must be evidenced as follows: - The presence of at least one of the following for each section of the home: - o A HUD Data Plate, OR - o The HUD Certification Label (aka the HUD "seal" or "tag") - If neither of the above are available, an alternative to the HUD Certification Label is a verification letter that provides the same information which may be available from one of the following: - o The Institute for Building Technology and Safety (IBTS), or - o The In-Plant Primary Inspection Agency (IPIA), or - o The manufacturer of the manufactured home

-NOTE: If the original or alternative documentation cannot be obtained the loan is ineligible
+NOTE: If the original or alternative documentation cannot be provided the loan is ineligible